-Without proper preparation, storage for long periods of time may cause internal parts of the engine and drive units to rust because of lack of lubrication.
-Or, if the boat is stored in below freezing temperatures, water inside the bilge or cooling system may freeze causing damage.
+Without proper preparation, storage for long periods of time may cause internal parts of the engine and drive units to rust due to a lack of lubrication.
+Water inside the bilge or cooling system may also freeze causing damage to components if the boat is stored in below freezing temperatures.
 Damage to the boat due to improper storage will not be covered by the warranty.
 The following procedures should help prevent damage to your boat.